aponamarev/CarND-Advanced-Lane-Lines/writeup.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image2]

+Correction of image distortion (created by the camera) is done in 2 steps: a) calculate cameral matrix and distortion coefficients and b) undistort an image using statistics calculated in the step a.
+The first step was implemented in a utility class src/CameraCallibration.py.
+The script in aforementioned file processed all provided examples (chessboard images) and stored resulting stats in src/calibration.p.
+Therefore, in advanced_paths_finding.ipynb I focused on the step b).
+Step b) consists of creating an CameraCalibration object and using this object to undistort an image.
+The code for this step provided in 1 and 2 code cells of the book (advanced_paths_finding.ipynb).

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.